ibm-mas/ansible-devops/docs/playbooks/mas.md

 - `CIS_CRN` which can be obtained from your CIS service overview page, it will be in the format: `crn:v1:bluemix:public:internet-svcs:global:a/02fd888448c1415baa2bcd65684e4db3:9969652f-6955-482b-b59c-asdasasdede50c::`
 - `CIS_APIKEY` A Service ID API key with DNS API Editor/Manager access.
 Note: (This API key will be stored in your cluster for DNS challenge when requesting new certs)

-The process for creating a CIS_APIKEY:
+Process to create a strict api key that can only access the `Internet Services` service:
 - Create a Service ID
-- Create an "Access Policy" with
+- Create an "Access Policy" with the following entries:
+  - `Scope of access` set to `Resources based on selected attributes`
-  - `Platform Access` set to `Editor`
+  - `Platform access` set to `Editor`
-  - `Service Access` set to `Manager`
+  - `Service access` set to `Manager`
-- Create an API KEY which is the CIS_APIKEY
+- Create an API KEY for the Service ID, which is the CIS_APIKEY

 Information on [Service IDs](https://cloud.ibm.com/docs/account?topic=account-serviceids&interface=ui)